Piwimau/TriSpell/README.md

 ## Dependencies and usage

 TriSpell was originally developed using `.NET 8` and `C# 12`.
-I plan to update the project to to take advantage of new language features in future versions if feasible.
+I recently upgraded it to `.NET 9` and `C# 13` and plan to continue doing so in the future to take advantage of new language features and performance improvements.
 For the time being, just follow these steps to try out TriSpell:

-0. Make sure you have `.NET 8` or a later version installed on your machine.
+0. Make sure you have `.NET 9` or a later version installed on your machine.

 1. Clone the repository (or download the source code) to a directory of your choice.